googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

       <td>Map</td>
       <td>Any <code>IDictionary&lt;string, TValue&gt;</code>, anonymous type or attributed-class (see later)</td>
       <td><code>Dictionary&lt;string, object&gt;</code></td>
       <td>Represents an object embedded within a document.
 When indexed, you can query on subfields.
-If you exclude this value from indexing, then all subfields are also excluded from indexing.</td>
+If you exclude this value from indexing, then all subfields are also excluded from indexing.
+      C# 7 value tuples are also supported in a limited set of contexts.
+See <a href="#value-tuples">the section below</a> for more details.</td>
   	</tr>
   	<tr>
       <td>Null</td>